phongtt3/megaonlinetool/README.md

-MegaOnlineTool is free forever, no ads website provide useful online tools.
+MegaOnlineTool is free-forever, no-ads website provide useful online tools to make the life more easier.

 I try my best to add new tool whenever I have free time!